matbesancon/hugo-site/content/authors/admin/_index.md

 My thesis focused on bilevel optimization, an extension coined *near-optimality robustness*, and pricing for demand response in smart grids.
 It was co-supervised by Luce Brotcorne (Inria) & Miguel F. Anjos (University of Edinburgh).
+I spent some time in Berlin as a researcher at the [Zuse Institute](https://www.zib.de/).

 I am involved in several open-source projects around optimization and scientific computing in the [Julia](https://julialang.org) programming language and around [JuMP](https://jump.dev).